Frequently Asked Questions:

 Why wasn’t an embossed seal used on my document?

-In 2009, Pennsylvania law made it so that the embosser is no longer necessary.
+In July of 2003, Pennsylvania law made it so that the embosser is no longer necessary.
 While notaries can choose to use one along with their official stamp it is not required.
 References on a document to a notary or notarial seal refer to the stamp not an embosser.